Jesstella/hgca_survey/README.md

 ### Notes for SS20_compiling_spreadsheet
 - Code will compile all the calculated elements of each system into a spreadsheet with all systems.
 If the above code has been used, this script should run without complaint.

+### Notes for SS20_companion_data_from_WDS
+- Code goes through list of WDS stars and pulls all information about their components from Vizier.